-More specifically, user preferences will be captured unobtrusively based on the user's video transactions, in addition to any user-defined explicit interests (including integration of Webbased information about interests derivable from the user's profiles on social networks).
+More specifically, user preferences will be captured unobtrusively based on the user's interactions with the video, in addition to any user-defined explicit interests (including integration of Web-based information about interests derivable from the user's profiles on social networks).
 The concepts extracted from the consumed content (WP1 and WP2) will be accumulated/updated to the user profile.

-Utilizing recent advances in the Information foraging theory and Multiple Criteria Decision Analysis, the history of user's interaction with content can be used to understand, rather than only learn, his or her preferences.
+Utilizing recent advances in the information foraging theory and Multiple Criteria Decision Analysis, the history of user's interaction with content can be used to understand, rather than only learn, his or her preferences.
 The resulting model of information scent or utility curves can then be stored in the visitor's profile and used for contextualization.